FAIRmat-NFDI/nomad-distro-dev/README.md

 ## Basic infra

 1. Ensure you have [docker](https://docs.docker.com/engine/install/) installed.
 Docker nowadays comes with `docker compose` built in.
-Prior, you needed to install the stand-alone [docker-compose](https://docs.docker.com/compose/install/).
+Prior, you need to install the stand-alone [docker-compose](https://docs.docker.com/compose/install/).

 2. Install [uv](https://docs.astral.sh/uv/getting-started/installation/) (v0.5.14 and above). `uv` is required to manage your development environment.
 It's recommended to use the standalone installer or perform a global installation. (`brew install uv` on macOS or `dnf install uv` on Fedora).

 3. Install [node.js](https://nodejs.org/en) (v20) and [yarn](https://classic.yarnpkg.com/en/docs/install/)(v1.22).
 We will use it to setup the GUI.

 4. For Windows users, nomad-lab processing doesn't work natively on the platform.
 We highly recommend using the [Devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin in VSCode to run the repository within a container, or alternatively, using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL) to run the project.

 5. Clone the forked repository.